AutomatingSciencePipeline/Monorepo/docs/docs/tutorial/deployment.md

 This guide contains the steps to deploy changes to the GLADOS frontend, backend, and mongoDB nodes to test changes made to the codebase.
 It will setup the settings on a machine that has the Monorepo codebase and will complete all of the required prerequisite installation tasks.

 !!! note
+    This is a living document as of September 2024.
+Updates will be provided as new approaches to development deployment are implemented for easier CI/CD practices for the dev team.

+!!! note
     This page is only how to use the setup scripts, if a detailed understanding of the scripts are needed for debugging, see the [Developer Deployment](developer_deployment.md) page.

 ## Setup VM